 Debtor’s Motion to Establish Amount of Secured Claim and Interest Rate.

-If a creditor fails to file a timely proof of claim, the debtor, pursuant to § 506(a) of the Code, may seek to have the secured claim allowed in a different amount or with a different interest rate, as set forth below.
+If a creditor fails to file a timely proof of claim, the debtor, under § 506(a), may seek to have the secured claim allowed in a different amount or with a different interest rate, as set forth below.

 Through the Chapter 13 Plan.
 In a chapter 13 case, the debtor must propose the allowed amount of a secured claim and the interest rate to be paid on that claim, in Part 3.2 of Official Form 113.
 See generally Vt.
 LBR 3015-1(a) (describing requirement that all chapter 13 plans be filed on Official Form 113).
 There, the debtor must identify the collateral, set forth the debtor’s estimate of the collateral’s value, explain the basis for the debtor’s valuation, state the proposed amount of the allowed secured claim, state the proposed interest rate, and explain the basis for the proposed interest rate.
 The debtor must also describe and provide proof of the creditor’s interest in the collateral.

 Through an Amended Chapter 13 Plan.
-If the debtor fails to seek valuation of the collateral and allowance of a secured creditor’s claim in Part 3.2 of Official Form 113, the debtor must file a motion to amend the plan to assert this relief pursuant to § 506(a) of the Code.
+If the debtor fails to seek valuation of the collateral and allowance of a secured creditor’s claim in Part 3.2 of Official Form 113, the debtor must file a motion to amend the plan to assert this relief under § 506(a).

-In a Chapter 12 case.
+In a Chapter 12 Case.
 The debtor may establish the amount of an allowed secured claim in a chapter 12 case either through the plan or by motion.
-If in the plan, the debtor must include a conspicuously identified provision (i) setting forth the debtor’s valuation of the collateral securing the claim, and (ii) proposing the amount due and interest to be paid on the secured claim, pursuant to §506(a) of the Code.
-Whether the debtor seeks this relief through the chapter 12 plan or a motion, the debtor must set forth all information required in a chapter 13 case, as specified above, and must serve the plan or motion on the creditor in the manner required by the Federal Rules of Bankruptcy Procedure.
+If in the plan, the debtor must include a conspicuously identified provision (i) setting forth the debtor’s valuation of the collateral securing the claim, and (ii) proposing the amount due and interest to be paid on the secured claim, under §506(a).
+Whether the debtor seeks this relief through the chapter 12 plan or a motion, the debtor must set forth all information required in a chapter 13 case, as specified above, and must serve the plan or motion on the creditor in the manner required by the Bankruptcy Rules.

 Rebuttable Presumption of Valuation of Motor Vehicles.